konklone/debian/installing.md

 To install Debian 8 onto a _Macbook Pro_, check out [Jessie Frazelle's tutorial](https://blog.jessfraz.com/post/linux-on-mac/).

+Note that on the 2016 XPS model, **nonfree software is required** for a stable graphics card, [after installing Debian itself](#installing-nonfree-graphics-firmware).

 You will need:

 * **A USB drive** with at least 1 GB of space.